Manonedde/scil_mri_longdata/docs/source/pipeline/mri_processing.rst

 Processing pipeline
 ------------------

-The processing of 3DT1, DWI and ihMT images involves several pipelines (flows, using `Nextflow`_ tools) developed by `SCIL`_.
+The processing of 3DT1, DWI and ihMT images involves several pipelines using `Nextflow`_ tools and developed by `SCIL`_.
 The main steps of the processing are summarized in the figure below.
 The main steps are:

 .. figure:: pipelines.png
    :align: center
-   :scale: 100%

    Figure 1.
 Pipelines overview.